abhurtun/Blog/blogs/awsSamNetCore.md

 ## Prerequisites

-** Install SAM CLI **
-SAM CLI is a tool that also allows faster, iterative development of your Lambda function code, which is explained at Test Your Serverless Applications Locally Using SAM CLI (Public Beta).
-To use SAM CLI, you first need to install **Docker**.

 ### Installing Docker

 Docker is an open-source software container platform that allows you to build, manage and test applications, whether you're running on Linux, Mac or Windows.
 For more information and download instructions, see Docker.